-- At least half of the Board members are publicly elected representatives of Cowichan Tribes, CVRD, or local municipalities. - All four levels of elected government are invited to be represented on the Board, as well as members at large who are jointly appointed by the elected Co-Chairs to contribute specific areas of expertise to the table.
+- At least half of the Board members are publicly elected representatives of Cowichan Tribes, CVRD, or local municipalities. - All four levels of elected government Indigenous, Local, Provincial and Federal are invited to be represented on the Board, as well as members at large who the elected Co-Chairs jointly appoint to contribute specific areas of expertise to the table.